Post-Wedding Reception Timing: How Long Is Too Long?

 Characteristics Values

-Length of wedding reception 4-5 hours
+Typical length of a wedding reception 4-5 hours

-Minimum length of reception 4 hours
+Minimum length of a wedding reception 3-4 hours

 shunbridal